 For employers, creating a positive workplace culture where employees feel that their wellbeing is prioritised carries a wealth of benefits.
 Research shows that companies with happier employees outperform the market, with a more productive workforce, and employees who feel appreciated.
 But how do employers go about creating a happy and healthy workplace; below are five top tips.

 1. Encourage staff to take lunch and breaks- good food practice makes a big difference to your staff’s working day.
-Maintaining a healthy diet is good for general health and eating at regular intervals will help with combating stress and depression.
+Maintaining a healthy diet is good for general health.
+Eating at regular intervals will help with combating stress and depression.

 2. Promote a good work/life balance- encourage staff to work sensible hours, take full lunch breaks and recuperate after busy periods.
 Senior leaders should role model these positive behaviours where possible.
 Supporting employees to fit their lives around their work with more flexible working practices can also keep people healthy, committed and productive and help reduce sickness absence.